 Comfort – rope construction and diameter make a difference to comfort, especially for more delicate hands.
 Braided Docklines are commonly regarded as the most flexible, luxurious handling rope for mooring.
-Octo (Anchor) plaited ropes are also flexible and comfortable to handle.
+8 strand Anchorplait/Octoplait ropes are also flexible and comfortable to handle.
 3 strand rope is generally regarded as less kind to the hands but is probably still the best all round choice for most mooring applications.

 Handling, Coiling and Hanking - rope construction dictates how you should hank a rope into a coil for stowing and throwing/heaving.
 3 strand rope needs to be rolled around your thumb to keep the lay in regular form.
-Braided and Plaited ropes should be allowed to form a figure of eight shape to ensure that you are not imparting twist into the rope
+Braided and Plaited ropes should be allowed to form a natural or figure of eight shape to ensure that you are not imparting twist into the rope.

 Summary - Polyester is the best all round fibre for mooring applications.
 Nylon has additional elasticity and can develop a harder finish which is of benefit for certain solutions.
 Polypropylene isn't really comparable and should only be selected to take advantage of the fact that it floats.